Last updated: June 18, 2026

 Common mistakes to avoid

-- Waiting for a diagnosis before asking for help.
+- Waiting for a final diagnosis.
 Some services need a diagnosis, but school evaluations, Medi-Cal checkups, and Early Start referrals can begin when there is a concern.

 - Only describing the good day.
 Explain typical days, hard days, night needs, missed school, safety risks, and what happens when support is not there.